-Sofia Antonopoulou, SIGMA Digital Documentation Officer, explains why Historic Environment Scotland’s conservation teams are using 3D moisture mapping to analyse and protect the properties we care for.
+Sofia Antonopoulou, former SIGMA Digital Documentation Officer, explains why Historic Environment Scotland’s conservation teams are using 3D moisture mapping to analyse and protect the properties we care for.

 3D moisture mapping is a collaborative project developed by Historic Environment Scotland’s Digital Documentation and Conservation Science teams, both based at the Engine Shed.
 The project looks at combining different forms of 2D and 3D digital data, improving our understanding of how traditionally constructed buildings work and what we can do to better care for and conserve them.

 Our conservation scientists have been collecting and analysing data on the moisture content of the built fabric (material) of the properties we care for.
 High levels of moisture are closely linked to decay in traditionally constructed buildings, affecting materials like stone, brick, and wood in various different ways.
 For example, localised water ingress (leakage or seepage caused by lack of maintenance or faulty drainage) can lead to decayed stonework, damp and biological growth like mould, moss and lichen.

 Conservation scientists use a number of techniques to measure moisture levels in materials like stone.
 Unlike other techniques, which required taking samples of a building’s materials, modern techniques are usually non-destructive.
 They don’t require harming the building’s fabric like taking samples does.